The Funeral and Burial Program

 Once the Veteran has met the service-related criteria, eligibility for funeral and burial benefits can be established in one of two ways:

-When a Veteran’s death is related to military service due to a condition for which Veterans Affairs Canada provided a disability benefit, assistance may be granted as a matter-of-right (no means testing needs to be performed).
+When a Veteran’s death is related to military service due to a condition for which Veterans Affairs Canada provided a disability benefit, assistance may be granted as a matter-of-right (no means testing).
 This must be determined by a medical authority from Veterans Affairs Canada.

 The means test, or a financial assessment of a Veteran’s estate, takes into account the following factors: marital status, number of dependents and net assets.